Data Year:

 President and Chief Engineering and Customer Success Officer

-Total Compensation $18,152,992 View details Pay Rank By Title In Software & Networking industry #2 View more
+Total Compensation $20,580,778 View details Pay Rank By Title In Software & Networking industry #2 View more

 Amy Weaver

-Former President and CFO
+Former President and Chief Financial Officer

-Total Compensation $18,282,452 View details Pay Rank By Title In Software & Networking industry #4 View more
+Total Compensation $1,230,063 View details Pay Rank By Title In Software & Networking industry #65 View more

-Total Compensation $23,392,646 View details Pay Rank By Title In Software & Networking industry #2 View more
+Total Compensation $15,193,161 View details Pay Rank By Title In Software & Networking industry #3 View more

-The charts on this page feature a breakdown of the total annual pay for the top executives at Salesforce, Inc. as reported in their proxy statements.
+The charts on this page feature a breakdown of the total annual pay for the top executives at SALESFORCE INC as reported in their proxy statements.

 Total Cash Compensation information is comprised of yearly Base Pay and Bonuses.
-Salesforce, Inc. income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
-Salesforce, Inc. annual reports of executive compensation and pay are most commonly found in the Def 14a documents.
+SALESFORCE INC income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
+SALESFORCE INC annual reports of executive compensation and pay are most commonly found in the Def 14a documents.

 Total Equity aggregates grant date fair value of stock and option awards and long term incentives granted during the fiscal year.